 It is relatively simple to determine the language text is written in.
 For this example, I collected a small corpus of text in English, French, Italian, and German.
-I counted the number of occurences of each unique word in each language corpus and rated words as indicating a language if the number of occurences in any given language was greater than the other three languages combined.
+I counted the number of occurrences of each unique word in each language corpus and rated words as indicating a language if the number of occurrences in any given language was greater than the other three languages combined.

 Here is a ZIP file containing the rated 'hot words' for each of the four languages that I use in this example.
 Here is an example of weighted words for English and French:

 the 29185 of 14812 to 14065 and 10908 in 4369 said 5418 for 5186